piguy21/Visual-Bitcoin/README.md

 Introduction:

-This website retrives real time data about Bitcoin Prices over time from a data aggregator.
+This website retrieves real time data about Bitcoin Prices over time from a data aggregator.
 This data is visualized in a graph or tabular format.
 The user can pick the range from the given choices([Week](https://visualbitcoin.herokuapp.com/week),[Month](https://visualbitcoin.herokuapp.com/month),[Year](https://visualbitcoin.herokuapp.com/year)).

 Technology Stack: